ankimelin/hej-riksdagen/README.md

 Behind the scenes: add backend to which the question is posted (MondoDB, Express.js, Mongoose), breakout smaller components.

+# Bug fixes
+Styling on mobile device is off, when looking at iPhone 8 IRL (works in dev tools).

 # View it live
 https://hej-riksdagen.netlify.app/